-In order to align the Directors fees with the current market practices, it has been decided by the General Shareholders' Meeting of June 7, 2016, that as of January 1, 2016, each Director receives a fixed annual fee of 25,000 EUR.
+By decision of the General Shareholders' Meeting of June 7, 2016, each Director receives a fixed annual fee of 25,000 EUR.
 This remuneration covers the activities as member of the Board of Directors, the Audit Committee and the Nomination and Remuneration Committee.
 Moreover, the following additional fees are granted: